calebwin/emu/README.md

     <img width="250px" src="https://i.imgur.com/CZEkdK1.png"/>
 </p>

+# Overview

-Emu is a GPGPU library with a focus on portability, modularity, and performance.
+Emu is a GPGPU library for Rust with a focus on portability, modularity, and performance.

 It's a CUDA-esque compute-specific abstraction over [WebGPU](https://github.com/gfx-rs/wgpu-rs) providing specific functionality to make WebGPU feel more like CUDA.
 Here's a quick run-down of highlight features...